jefmeijvis/old.jefmeijvis.com/content/011-azure-functions-cron-job.md

 ```

 This way, our function will be triggered every morning at 6:00 AM, and will trigger a new build on Vercel!

+> For this particular use case, I might make more sense to use the recently released [Vercel cron jobs](https://vercel.com/guides/how-to-setup-cron-jobs-on-vercel).
+I should write a post about that sometime.

 ## Further reading
 - [Microsoft learn documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=in-process&pivots=programming-language-csharp#ncrontab-expressions)